 Typical Credit Scores

-Since NetCredit gears their products toward people with poor credit, 550 is one of the lower credit scores the company is willing to work with.
+Since NetCredit gears its products toward people with poor credit, 550 is one of the lower credit scores the company is willing to work with.
 Again, this lender reviews a broader financial picture, so your FICO score isn’t the deciding factor in whether or not you’ll be approved for a personal loan or line of credit.

 Soft Credit Check: Pre-Application